HerrNilZon/NamedScopedEnum/README.md

 [![Version](https://img.shields.io/badge/c%2B%2B-11-blue.svg)](http://en.cppreference.com/w/cpp)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://en.wikipedia.org/wiki/MIT_License)

---
+## Features

+This library provides the `NAMED_SCOPED_ENUM` macro, which creates strongly typed (scoped) enumeration with the following features:
+* Similar behaviour to C++11 strongly typed (scoped) C++11 enumeration
+* Representation of current enumerator as std::string via member functions `std::string operator` and `name()`
+* List of enumerator names via __static__ member function `names()`
+* Size of enumeration, i.e. number of enumerators, via constexpr member function `size()`

-# Usage
+## Usage

-An enumeration created using the `NAMED_SCOPED_ENUM` macro behaves like strongly typed (scoped) C++11 enumeration.
+An enumeration created using the `NAMED_SCOPED_ENUM` macro behaves just like a strongly typed (scoped) C++11 enumeration.
-Additionally the size of the enumeration is available at compile time, and the `std::string` representation of the current enumeration value as well as a vector of `std::string`s of all names can be retrieved by special member functions.
+Additionally, the size of the enumeration is available at compile time.
+Furthermore, the `std::string` representation of the current enumeration value as well as a vector of all names can be retrieved by special member functions.

+### An example

 ```cpp
 #include "NamedScopedEnum.hpp"